 Opened: August 2018

 The Lowdown: West Colfax recently gained a new coffee shop next to the hip Seedstock Brewery called Brew Culture Coffee.
 The owners, Troy and Jennifer Reynolds also own a dog daycare called Daily Wag! being one of their passions is dogs.
 Now they are fulfilling another passion — coffee.
 The name ‘Brew’ connotates coffee and ‘Culture’ for kombucha.
 It was formerly a garage giving it an industrial feel with the big garage doors and open ceilings, though with many modern touches.
 It has a white tile counter, differently shaped hanging lights, wooden tables and mod chairs.
 Cool artwork is for sale on the walls giving you something pretty to look at and possibly purchase.
-And the garage doors open up on nice days, bringing in fresh air.
+And the garage doors open up on nice days, bringing in the fresh air.

 The coffee here is supplied by Sweet Bloom Coffee Roasters based in Lakewood and the kombucha comes from local brewers with eight different kinds on tap.
 Provisions are provided by Denver bakeries, the Noshery and Rebel Bread with items like muffins and quiches.
 In addition, it serves Denver’s Mame’s breakfast burritos and honey chai from Boulder’s Sanctuary Tea.
 Like many other businesses in Denver, Brew Culture is focused on providing local products to its customers.